 Restoring a Vital Storm Buffer for Southeastern Louisiana

-By Amanda Moore, Director, Gulf Program
+By Amanda Moore, Senior Director, Gulf Program

 To restore Louisiana’s coast, we need a suite of large-scale restoration projects across the coast working together to deliver maximum benefits to reduce land loss, restore ecosystems, and maintain healthy and diverse habitat.
 In our “Restoration Project Highlights” series, we take a deeper look at specific projects from our list of Priority Projects, highlighting why they’re needed and hearing local perspectives on importance.